 60,000 Southwest Rapid Rewards bonus

-The main reason that people are talking about the Southwest Companion Pass is that the 2 Southwest credit cards are at all time high signup bonuses – 60,000 Rapid Rewards points each.
-Obviously, if you were able to get both of them and meet the spending bonus, 60,000 + 60,000 = 120,000 or more than enough to earn the Southwest Companion Pass
+The main reason that people are talking about the Southwest Companion Pass is that the Southwest credit cards are at all time high signup bonuses – 60,000 Rapid Rewards points each.
+Obviously, if you were able to get one business and one personal card (you can’t get multiple personal cards; see below) and meet the spending bonus, 60,000 + 60,000 = 120,000 or more than enough to earn the Southwest Companion Pass

 Is now the time to go for the Southwest Companion Pass?